Kevin Durant injury: Warriors star done for Rockets

 — Bleacher Report (@BleacherReport) May 9, 2019

-Kerr was blunt about the injury Wednesday night even as the team kept things open-ended: “He’s not going to play Game 6,” Kerr told The Athletic.
+Immediately after the game in which Durant was injured, Kerr was blunt about the injury the team officially kept things open-ended: “He’s not going to play Game 6,” Kerr told The Athletic.
 “We can all pretend and just say he’s doubtful.
 But he’s not playing Game 6.”

-Kerr later expressed optimism that Durant will return if the Warriors advance to the next round after getting some rest.

-“I think it’s good news,” Kerr said Thursday after the Warriors landed in Houston (via ESPN).
-“Calf strain, he’s had them before.
-He’s responded well.
-Obviously, we’re disappointed he won’t be able to play in this series.
-If we’re able to win the series and move on, looks good for his return in the not-too-distant future.”

-On the bright side for the Warriors: They’re up 3-2 in the series after Wednesday’s 104-99 victory.
+On the bright side for the Warriors: They’re up 3-2 in the series going into Friday’s 9 p.m.
+ET game (ESPN).

-The down side: TNT’s Allie LaForce reported that depending on the severity of the strain, there is a chance Durant’s recovery could take 2-3 weeks.
-Even if the two-time defending champions advance, that’s a big hole in their offense and rotation for a relatively lengthy period this time of year.

 “Next man up,” Warriors guard Klay Thompson said (via the San Francisco Chronicle).
 “If we need to have him take off a game, we will, ’cause we need him healthy; we plan on playing for a long time.
 So, we desperately need him if we wanna win a championship, but we can win one game without him.
 I have confidence in this group.”